 The world’s cutest pincushion.
 I nabbed this little beauty at Madison’s annual Craftacular a few years ago.
 The artist who made the pincushion has an Etsy store filled with other remarkable felted creations.

-, it was time to stitch the side seams.
+After installing the zipper, it was time to stitch the side seams.
 This is pretty straight-forward business: sew the seam with a half-inch seam allowance, and press open the seam.
 Here’s what it looks like.

 This gentle curve will fit over my hips.

 I pinned the front and back pieces together, right sides facing each other.
 I stuck in the pins so they would be easy to remove as I sewed the seam, with pinheads facing me.
 I also arranged my sewing with the bulk of the fabric at my left.
 Placing fabric to the right of the needle pushes it through the opening made by the horizontal and upright arms, which is awkward.
 (Click here for a diagram of a basic sewing machine, and you’ll better understand what I’m talking about.)

 With the side seams sewn, it’s time for pressing.

 This is a ham, and it will make curvy parts of your clothes look awesome.

 I pressed the hip area of the seam with a ham, a stuffed-but-firm cushion that allows curved seams to be pressed flat.
 You also can buy tube-like hams for pressing narrow sleeves, but I use a thick, rolled magazine covered in a pressing cloth and some caution.
 A ham is a must-have tool if you’re making clothes that fit over curves.
 (Pretty much if you’re making clothes for a human woman, you need a ham.)
 Plus, my ham is stuffed with cedar chips, and it smells nice when you press it with a hot iron.

 A girl and her duct-tape body double named Jo.
 I’m a wee bit taller than my dress form in this pic because I’m wearing heels.